Here you will find information on a variety of common eye disorders and their treatments.

 When the focusing power of the eye is too strong, the light entering the eye will focus in front of the retina.
 These patients have trouble seeing things in the distance clearly and will usually complain about difficulty seeing road signs or the chalkboard at school, or will say they are squinting a lot.

-With more and more people being diagnosed with myopia, there is a lot of interest in trying to find ways to control the progression to higher prescriptions.
+With more and more people being diagnosed with myopia, there is a lot of interest in trying to find ways to manage the progression to higher prescriptions.
 In our clinic, we can use a combination of soft multifocal contact lenses and low-dose atropine eye drops in an effort to slow the progression.

 When the focusing power of the eye is not strong enough, the light entering the eye will focus behind the retina.
 Patients experience hyperopia differently; many may not have trouble seeing objects at any distance, especially when they are young.
 Others may see objects in the distance clearly, but have trouble seeing objects and print close up.
 Still others with a higher level of hyperopia will have blurry vision at all distances.